Swan Lake: Act 2

-Siegfried becomes separated from his companions and arrives at a lakeside glade just as a flock of swans alights [Scène.
+Siegfried has become separated from his friends.
+He arrives at the lakeside clearing, just as a flock of swans lands [Scène.
 Moderato].
-He raises his crossbow [Scène.
-Allegro moderato], yet hesitates upon witnessing one of the swans transform into a maiden of remarkable beauty, Odette [Scène.
+He aims his crossbow [Scène.
+Allegro moderato], but freezes when one of them transforms into a beautiful maiden named Odette [Scène.
 Moderato].
-Initially, she recoils in fear, however, following his assurance that he intends her no harm.
-She and her fellow swans are subject to an enchantment imposed by the sinister and owl-like sorcerer Rothbart.
-By day, they assume the form of swans, and only at night, beside the enchanted lake, born of the tears of Odette's mother, do they regain their human guise.
-The enchantment may be lifted solely if one who has never before loved pledges eternal devotion to Odette.
-Rothbart appears abruptly [Scène.
+At first, she is terrified of him.
+When he promises not to harm her, she explains that she and her companions are victims of a spell cast by the evil owl-like sorcerer named Rothbart.
+By day they are turned into swans and only at night, by the side of the enchanted lake – created from the tears of Odette's mother – do they return to human form.
+The spell can only be broken if one who has never loved before swears to love Odette forever.
+Rothbart suddenly appears [Scène.
 Allegro vivo].
-Siegfried prepares to strike, but Odette intervenes, cautioning that the spell shall remain unbroken should Rothbart perish before the conditions for its dissolution are fulfilled.
+Siegfried threatens to kill him but Odette intercedes – if Rothbart dies before the spell is broken, it can never be undone.

-As Rothbart vanishes, the swan maidens begin to populate the glade [Scène: Allegro, Moderato assai quasi andante].
-Siegfried then deliberately destroys his crossbow and endeavours to earn Odette's trust, leading to the blossoming of their mutual affection.
-Yet with the arrival of dawn, the malign enchantment compels Odette and her companions to return to the lake and they once again assume their swan forms.
+As Rothbart disappears, the swan maidens fill the clearing [Scène: Allegro, Moderato assai quasi andante].
+Siegfried breaks his crossbow, and sets about winning Odette's trust as they fall in love.
+But as dawn arrives, the evil spell draws Odette and her companions back to the lake and they are turned into swans again.